Research & Facts

 Tucson and surrounding areas have over 40 municipal, public and private golf courses.

-Descriptions for annual events covering every month of the year that help define Tucson and Southern Arizona's distinctive sense of place.
+Descriptions for annual events covering every month of the year that helps define Tucson and Southern Arizona's distinctive sense of place.

 Resources for Travel Writers